What is Election Model Code of Conduct?

-8. If a Political party or a candidate is about to organize the procession, then ‘it or he’ has to inform; (about its time, path of procession, place of starting of procession and the place where the procession will end) to the concerned authorities.
+8. If a Political party or a candidate is about to organize the procession, then ‘it or he’ has to inform; (about its time, the path of procession, place of starting of the procession and the place where the procession will end) to the concerned authorities.

-9. Political parties or candidates shall ensure that the identity slip given to the voters on the day of polling shall be printed on the plain (white) paper.
-The Slip shall not have name/symbol of any political party or the candidate.
+9. Political parties or candidates shall ensure that the identity slip given to the voters on the day of polling shall be printed on plain (white) paper.
+The Slip shall not have a name/symbol of any political party or the candidate.

-10. The Voters should not be served alcohol, etc. on the day of polling and 24 hours prior polling.
+10. The Voters should not be served alcohol, etc. on the day of polling and 24 hours prior to polling.

 11. The ruling party's ministers shall not use government machinery like government employees, vehicles, government buildings during elections campaigning.

-13. No advertisement will be published or displayed at the cost of public exchequer through newspapers & other media during the election.
+13. No advertisement will be published or displayed at the cost of the public exchequer through newspapers & other media during the election.
 Other media will also not be used to disseminate the achievements of the government.